erickt/erickt.github.io/source/_posts/2015-08-07-serde-0-dot-5-0-many-many-changes.markdown

 * go: version go1.4.2 darwin/amd64
 * clang: Apple LLVM version 6.1.0 (clang-602.0.53) (based on LLVM 3.6.0svn)

-[bincode](https://github.com/TyOverby/bincode)'s serde support makes it's first appearance, which starts out roughly 1/3 slower at serialization, but about the same speed at deserialization.
+[bincode](https://github.com/TyOverby/bincode)'s serde support makes its first appearance, which starts out roughly 1/3 slower at serialization, but about the same speed at deserialization.
 I haven't done much optimization, so there's probably a lot of low hanging fruit.